Andrew Barrowman: Livingston, Morton and return to Dunfermline

 Barrowman signed for Livingston on 23 August 2013, in a deal lasting through to January 2014.
 He then extended his contract until the end of the season.
 He was released in May 2014.

 After leaving Livingston, Barrowman signed for League One side Greenock Morton.
 He was released by mutual consent in January 2015.
 On 13 January 2015, the same day he left Morton, Barrowman signed for former club Dunfermline Athletic on a short term six-month deal.
 The switch was part of a swap deal which saw Ross Forbes go the other way and head to Morton.
 He made his second Dunfermline debut at the first opportunity, starting in a 2–2 draw against Airdrieonians on 17 January 2015.

 Albion Rovers

 In July 2015, Barrowman signed for Albion Rovers alongside former Raith Rovers midfielder Mark Ferry.
 His season with Rovers was hampered by injury, though he did make 25 appearances across all competitions, scoring 4 times for the Scottish League One side.
 At the end of the 2015–16 season, Barrowman confirmed his retirement from football.
 Towards the end of his playing career, Barrowman had started a degree course in business management.

 Arthurlie

 In the 2018–2019 season, Barrowman made a return to football with Junior club Arthurlie where he made a handful of appearance before going back into retirement due to injury.

-Post-career
+Post-playing career

 After retiring at the end of the 2015–16 season, Barrowman became Scottish brand manager for sportswear firm Joma at the beginning of 2017.
+Barrowman was appointed sporting director of Kelty Hearts in 2021.
+He left to become chief executive of Raith Rovers in May 2023, left in 2025.